harriswe/HealthKit-Data-Analysis/README.md

 ---

 **Original Project Credits:**
-This app is based on the final project for CIS 357 01 by Jerod Muilenburg and Wes Harrison.
+This app was created by Wes Harrison.
+Learn more about the developer at [wesharrison.info](http://wesharrison.info).